edipin21/ScoreInsight-API/README.md

 * **Logging:** The project utilizes a logging system to provide detailed information and monitoring of various operations.

 * **JSON Data Handling:** ObjectMapper is employed for efficient conversion between JSON data and Java objects, ensuring seamless interaction with JSON data files and database records.

+* **Environment Configuration:** This project follows best practices for configuration management by utilizing a `.env` file to store environment-specific variables, enhancing security and maintainability.

 ### Key Technologies